-Notice that the signal phrase may include the author and a verb of expression, but neither is essential.
-The key is that the signal phrase and the quotation need to be combined to form a complete sentence.
+The signal phrase may include the author and a verb of expression, but neither is essential.
+The key is that the signal phrase and the quotation together form a complete sentence.

 Checklist for the run-in quotation:

-Occasionally you may come across a quotation that has no signal phrase.
-It’s just sitting there, all by itself in the middle of a paragraph.
+Occasionally, you may come across a quotation that has no signal phrase.
+It just sits there, all by itself in the middle of a paragraph.
 Kind of sad really, as the reader may have no idea what to make of it.
 Our advice is to play it safe and always provide a signal phrase.

 A more acceptable variant is where the order is flipped around, and the signal phrase comes afterwards:

-“The high costs of drugs are as much an effect of government intervention as a by-product of free market capitalism” (19), writes economist Hugo X. Santana.
+“The high costs of drugs are as much an effect of government intervention as a by-product of free market capitalism,” writes economist Hugo X. Santana (19).

-You can even place the signal phrase in the middle if you like:
+You can also place the signal phrase in the middle if you like:

 “The high costs of drugs,” writes economist Hugo X. Santana, “are as much an effect of government intervention as a by-product of free market capitalism” (19).

-This way of integrating the quotation (placing the signal phrase later in the sentence) is of course much more common when the words are spoken rather than written down:
+This way of integrating the quotation (placing the signal phrase later in the sentence) is more common when the words are spoken rather than written down:

 “I will shoot anyone who thinks gun control is unnecessary,” shouted Ella Pringle, at a rally in Utah.